+The Condor publishes original research reports and review articles pertaining to the biology of wild species of birds.
 At the time a manuscript is submitted, its author must inform the Editor of the extent to which its data have been used in other papers that are published, in press, submitted, or soon to be submitted elsewhere.
-For the rationale behind this policy, see p.
-135.
+For the rationale behind this policy, see Volume 84, page 135.

-Submit material to be considered for publication to the Editor, The Condor, Meriden Road, Lebanon, New Hampshire 03766.
+Submit material to be considered for publication to the Editor, The Condor, Biology Dept., Occidental College, Los Angeles, CA 90041.